Daviv22/Task-Tracker/README.md

 # Python-Task-Tracker
-A simple Task Tracker application made in Python for this project idea: [roadmap.sh task-tracker][https://roadmap.sh/projects/task-tracker]
+A simple Task Tracker application made in Python for this project idea: https://roadmap.sh/projects/task-tracker